David B. Robinson: Military career

 A career surface warfare officer, Robinson commanded the patrol gunboats from November 1969 to March 1971 and from March 1971 to September 1971 in South Vietnam.
 During a patrol mission up the Bồ Đề River on 11 August 1970, Canon came under simultaneous fire from enemy forces concealed on both shores.
 Despite a broken leg and shrapnel wounds from a rocket explosion, Robinson directed return fire until the attack was suppressed.
-He then remained at his post strapped to a upright stretcher until Canon was safely moored at a forward base upstream.
+He then remained at his post strapped to an upright stretcher until Canon was safely moored at a forward base upstream.
 Robinson was subsequently awarded the Navy Cross for his actions.

 Robinson served as the executive officer of the guided missile destroyer from October 1974 to April 1976.
 He then served as the commanding officer of the guided missile destroyer from April 1976 to July 1978.
 Robinson later served as the commanding officer of the guided missile cruiser USS Richmond K. Turner from January 1983 to July 1984.

 As a flag officer, Robinson commanded Cruiser Destroyer Group 8 from July 1988 to August 1989.
 He then served as Vice Director and Director for Operational Plans and Interoperability on the Joint Staff from September 1989 to December 1991, which included Pentagon oversight and analysis of Gulf War operations.
 Robinson next became Deputy Commander-in-Chief and Chief of Staff for the U.S. Pacific Fleet in January 1992.

 In April 1993, Robinson was promoted to vice admiral and assumed command of the Naval Surface Force, U.S. Pacific Fleet.